Full Honors

 A Caisson

-The six horses which pull the caisson through the quiet lanes of Arlington National Cemetery are matched gray or black.
-They are paired into three teams – the lead team is in front, the swing team follows, and nearest the caisson is the wheel team.
-Although all six animals are saddled, only those on the left have mounted riders.
-This is a tradition which began in the early horse-drawn artillery days when one horse of each team was mounted while the other carried provisions and feed.
+The six horses, which pull the caisson through the quiet streets of Arlington National Cemetery, are matched in gray or black.
+They are paired into three teams- the lead team is in front, the swing team follows, and the wheel team is nearest to the caisson.
+Though all six animals are saddled, only those on the left have mounted riders.
+This is a tradition that began in the early horse-drawn artillery days when one horse of each team was mounted, while the other one carried provisions and feed.

 Caparisoned Horse